Find Trade Colleges

 There are 1,253 students at WVNCC in total, 571 are full-time undergraduates.
 The school has a student-to-faculty ratio of 10 to 1.

-Roughly 15% of students at WVNCC take out loans to pay for college.
-The average amount of student loans is $2,868 a year.
+Approximately 15% of the students who attend this school take out loans.
+The typical student loan amount is $2,868 a year.
 The school reports a student loan default rate of 6.9% which is much lower than the average rate of 10.8%!

 #9